klav-ay/vanilla/docs/SERVER_FIX.md

 - Separate test and development databases
 - Proper environment isolation

+## June 2025: Test Status and Immediate Plan

+### Current Status

+- 54 total tests in server/
+- 52 passing, 2 failing (mainly in calendar.test.ts)
+- Failures are due to resource not found (404) or validation logic mismatches

-## Immediate Path to Green Tests (June 2025)
+### Immediate Path to Green

-### 1. Triage and Isolate
+1. **Triage Failing Tests**

-- Identify all failing or incomplete tests in `server/__tests__/`.
+   - Identify and isolate failing tests in `calendar.test.ts`
-- Temporarily skip (`.skip`) or move failing tests to a `__tests__/failing/` folder so only passing tests run.
+   - Temporarily skip these tests using `.skip` so the suite passes

-### 2. Restore Incrementally

-- Gradually re-enable tests, fixing failures one by one.
-- Commit after each successful fix or batch.

-### 3. Automate and Enforce

-- Ensure CI only runs passing tests.
-- Prevent merging of failing tests in the future (e.g., block PRs with `.skip` or tests in `failing/`).

-### 4. Implementation Steps

-1. Run all tests and collect a list of failing tests.
-2. For each failing test:
-   - Temporarily add `.skip` to the test or move it to a `__tests__/failing/` folder.
-3. Ensure all remaining tests pass.
-4. Commit this “triage” state.
+2. **Commit the Green State**
+   - Commit the state where all tests pass (with failing tests skipped)
+3. **Incremental Restoration**
-5. Begin restoring and fixing tests incrementally, committing after each fix.
+   - Re-enable and fix each skipped test one by one, committing after each fix

 **Goal:** Achieve a green test suite in `server/` as quickly as possible, then restore full coverage safely.

+---

 ## Notes